HEE LKS North

 To deliver HEE's Knowledge for Healthcare by enabling excellent healthcare and health improvement through the strategic development of quality assured NHS LKS across the North

-What are our core aims?
+What are our core objectives?

 1. There is improved consistency and increased productivity and efficiency of Healthcare LKS and HCLU